Cultural Presentations

 The presenter will explain how important the cedar tree was to the Stó:lō people.
 A video that demonstrates how Stó:lō people respectfully harvest the cedar tree will be shown.
-Many items created from the cedar tree will be shown to the classroom virtually.
+Many items created from the cedar tree will be shown to the classroom.

 A worksheet will be sent to the teacher to complete with their class.